DataDog/integrations-extras/sqreen/README.md

 3. Choose the corresponding intake server URL.
 For Datadog US: `http-intake.logs.datadoghq.com`.
 For Datadog EU: `http-intake.logs.datadoghq.eu`.
 4. In the "API Key" field, provide a [Datadog API key][4] used to stream the Sqreen data as logs.

-After a few seconds, the first logs with `source:sqreen` should be flowing in.
+After a few seconds, logs with `source:sqreen` should begin to appear.

 The assets bundled in this integration are deployed into your Datadog account.